TRU Sustainability Office

 James’ efforts in the community range from organizing Kamloops’ Bike to Work Week, to waste audits for several Kamloops businesses.
 He was also the local promoter of The Reel Change Sustainability Film Fest.

-As the Programs and Research Coordinator at the Office of Environment and Sustainability, James would like TRU students, staff, and faculty to know he is here to help anyone with an environmental idea or passion.
+As the Manager of Sustainability Programs at the Sustainbility Office, James would like TRU students, staff, and faculty to know he is here to help anyone with an environmental idea or passion.
 He’s committed to doing everything possible to try and make sustainable ideas happen on campus.

 Originally from China, Natalie grew up interested in wildlife and enjoyed being outside in nature.
 Shortly after graduating from North China Electrical Power University, with a degree in industry engineering, Natalie left Beijing and traveled to Europe.